techfort/LokiJS/tutorials/Persistence Adapters.md

       }
     }, { recursiveWaitLimit: true, recursiveWaitLimitDuration: 2000 });
 ```

-If you do not wish loki to supervise these conflicts with its throttling contention management, you can disable this by constructing loki with the following option (in addition to any existing options you are passing) :
+If you do not wish loki to supervise these conflicts with its throttling contention management, you can disable this by constructing loki with the following option (in addition to any existing options you are passing):

 ```javascript
 var db = new loki('test.db', { throttledSaves: false });
 ```

 # Creating your own Loki Persistence Adapters
-Lokijs currently supports two types of database adapters : 'basic', and 'reference' mode adapters.
+Lokijs currently supports two types of database adapters: 'basic', and 'reference' mode adapters.
 Basic adapters are passed a string to save and return a string when loaded... this is well suited to key/value stores.
 Reference mode adapters are passed a reference to the database itself where it can save however it wishes to.
 When loading, reference mode adapters can return an object reference or serialized string.
 Below we will describe the minimal functionality which lokijs requires, you may want to provide additional adapter functionality for deleting or inspecting its persistence store.

 # Creating your own 'Basic' persistence adapter